SENCO and SEN Staff

 - Work with the Headteacher and school governors to ensure that the school meets its responsibilities with regard to reasonable adjustments and access arrangements

-Our SENCO is Mrs Chris Riley.
-She has a Bachelor of Education (honours) degree, NPQH (National Professional Qualification for Headship).
-She can be contacted on 01325 730274 firstname.lastname@example.org
+Our SENCO role is shared by Mrs Chris Riley and Miss Farley.
+Mrs Riley has a Bachelor of Education (honours) degree, NPQH (National Professional Qualification for Headship).
+Miss Farley has a Bachelor of Arts (honours) degree, PGCE and the National Award for Special Educational Needs Co-ordination (NASENCO).
+They can be contacted on 01325 730274 or firstname.lastname@example.org

 More details of the SENCO’s role can be found in the SEN Policy which you can find in the School Policies section of our website.

 We have Four Learning Support Assistants who have a wealth of experience supporting children with a wide range of needs including amongst others Cerebral Palsy Downs Syndrome, Duchenne Muscular Dystrophy, ASD, ADHD.